-1. Registration of a party shall be in accordance with law by legal procedures.
+1. Registration of a party shall be in accordance with law, by legal procedures.

-2. The whip of a party shall be elected by a party assembly, then, if, after a general election, the party has obtain the majority of the

-Parliament, shall become the Prime Minister of that Assembly period.
+2. The whip of a party shall be elected by a party assembly, then, if, after a general election, the party has obtain the majority of the House of Commons, shall become the Prime Minister of that Assembly period.